Omar Saidou Tall: Gathering strength

+Settling in Sokoto from 1831 to 1837, he entered into a polygynous marriage, with one of the women being the daughter of the Fula caliph of the Sokoto Caliphate, Muhammed Bello.
+In 1837, Omar Tall moved to the Imamate of Futa Jallon and founded his religious settlement at Jegunko in 1840.
 Omar Tall claimed a transcendental personal authority.
-He denied the important of adherence to a Madhhab and favoured Ijtihad or personal religious judgment.
-He taught that a believer should follow the guidance of a Sufi Shaykh who has immediate personal knowledge of the divine truth.
-Even though Omar Tall never took the title of either Mujaddid or Mahdi, he was regarded as such by his followers.
-He became the torodbe ideal of religious revival and conquest of pagans.
+He denied the importance of adherence to a madhhab and favoured ijtihad or personal religious judgment.
+He taught that a believer should follow the guidance of a Sufi shaykh who has immediate personal knowledge of the divine truth.
+Even though Omar Tall never took the title of either mujaddid or Mahdi, he was regarded as such by his followers.
+He became the Torodbe ideal of religious revival and conquest of pagans.